 Kunshan Jiangsu, China Travel Guide

-China Mobile, China Unicom, and China Telecom are the three leading mobile operators.
+China Mobile, China Unicom, and China Telecom are the trio of leading mobile operators.

 Mandarin Chinese is the official language.
 English proficiency has limited availability outside major international hotels.